 His research interests are in the areas of Financialisation, financial systems, regulation of financial markets, financial crises and Post-Keynesian macroeconomics.

-- Inequality, Emulation and Debt: The Occurrence of Different Growth Regimes in the Age of Financialisation in a Stockflow consistent Model, Journal of Post Keynesian Economics, Vol. 41, No. 2, 2018 Link
+- Inequality, Emulation and Debt: The Occurrence of Different Growth Regimes in the Age of Financialization in a Stockflow consistent Model, Journal of Post Keynesian Economics, Vol. 41, No. 2, 2018 link

-- The German Financial System and the Financial and Economic Crisis, Springer, Juni 2017 (mit N. Dodig, T. Evans, E. Hein, H. Herr, F.J.
-Prante) Link
+- The German Financial System and the Financial and Economic Crisis, Springer, June 2017 (with N. Dodig, T. Evans, E. Hein, H. Herr, FJ Prante) Link

-- Finance-dominated capitalism and its crisis in Germany: Deep recession and quick recovery - Germany as a role model?, in: Truger, A., Hein, E., Heine, M., Hoffer, F. (eds.), Monetäre Makroökonomie, Arbeitsmärkte und Entwicklung/Monetary Macroeconomics, Labour Markets and Development, Festschrift für/for Hansjörg Herr, Marburg: Metropolis 2016 (mit E. Hein) Link
+- Finance-dominated capitalism and its crisis in Germany: Deep recession and quick recovery - Germany as a role model?, In: Truger, A., Hein, E., Heine, M., Hoffer, F. (eds.), Monetäre Macroeconomics, labor markets and development / Monetary Macroeconomics, Labor Markets and Development, commemorative for / for Hansjörg Herr, Marburg: Metropolis 2016 (with E. Hein) Link

 - The Demise Of Finance-Dominated Capitalism.
 Explaining the Financial and Economic Crises, Cheltenham: Edward Elgar, 2015 (edited with Dodig, N., Hein, E.) Link